jumpmouse/repo-hosting-migration-and-workflows/new-carousels/validation-and-group-plan/phase-3-add-group-carousel.md

     }
     ```

-## FE Scope
+## FE Scope (Adjusted)
-- Models: ensure `carousels-v2.ts` has an `AssetGroupItem` and `AssetGroupConfig` (already present).
+- Keep `AssetGroupItem` and `AssetGroupConfig` in `carousels-v2.ts`.
-- Mapper: ensure `CarouselsDataMapperService` maps Group items from the API categories (already has `mapAssetGroup`/`buildAssetGroup`).
+- Mapper: keep `buildAssetGroup` and related helpers for optional use by pages.
-- Component: ensure `asset-group` component can be fed by `buildAssetGroup` outputs and styled consistently with Tailwind overrides.
+- Component: `asset-group` remains available as a section component (not driven by `Carousel.Type`).
-- Pages: Landing/Promo integrate Group carousels by detecting `CarouselType.Group` in categories and rendering the component.
+- Pages: Do not integrate Group as a `CarouselType`.
+If needed, a page can explicitly render `asset-group` using mapper outputs.

-## One-Change-One-Commit Backlog (Phase 3)
+## One-Change-One-Commit Backlog (Deferred)
-- [ ] P3-C01: Add `Group` to `CarouselType` enum (BE)
-- [ ] P3-C02: Update any BE DTO mapping to pass through Type=Group (Category/Carousel DTOs)
-- [ ] P3-C03: Add migration if needed (seed a sample Group carousel for test)
-- [ ] P3-C04: Admin UI — enable selecting Type=Group in carousel creation/edit
-- [ ] P3-C05: Admin UI — implement Group item management UI (choose assets)
-- [ ] P3-C06: FE — verify/extend mapper to detect and map Group carousels (use `buildAssetGroup`)
-- [ ] P3-C07: FE — ensure `asset-group` component accepts mapper outputs and renders
-- [ ] P3-C08: Pages — inject Group component when present in Landing/Promo payloads
-- [ ] P3-C09: E2E verification with real payload (landing + promo)
-- [ ] P3-C10: Documentation updates (screenshots/payload examples)
+- [x] Decision: Keep `asset-group` as a section, not a `CarouselType` (no BE enum change).
+- [ ] Optional: Document example usage of `asset-group` as a non-carousel section on pages (future doc card).
+- [ ] Optional: Visual polish and a11y review of `asset-group` styles (future).

-## Definition of Done (DoD)
+## Definition of Done (DoD) — Deferred scenario
-- API returns Group carousels in `GET /api/Category/Landing` and `GET /api/Category/Promo` when configured.
-- Admin can fully manage Group carousels (create/edit, add/remove items, save config).
-- FE maps Group carousels into `AssetGroupItem[]` + `AssetGroupConfig` and renders them.
-- QA passes on both Landing and Promo pages with at least one live Group carousel.
+- `asset-group` component remains available for optional use by pages via mapper outputs.
+- No changes to API or Admin are required at this time.

 ## Risks & Mitigations
 - **Enum change + DB**: Confirm DB doesn’t store enum as integer with implicit values.
 If so, verify ordering and add migration carefully.